Power-to-weight ratio: Performance luxury, roadsters and mild sports

 Increased engine performance is a consideration, but also other features associated with luxury vehicles.
 Longitudinal engines are common.
 Bodies vary from hot hatches, sedans (saloons), coupés, convertibles and roadsters.
 Mid-range dual-sport and cruiser motorcycles tend to have similar power-to-weight ratios.

 Sports vehicles

 Power-to-weight ratio is an important vehicle characteristic that affects the acceleration of sports vehicles.

 Early vehicles

 Aircraft

-Propeller aircraft depend on high power-to-weight ratio to generate sufficient thrust to achieve sustained flight, and then to fly fast.
+Propeller aircraft depend on high power-to-weight ratios to generate sufficient thrust to achieve sustained flight, and then for speed.